 Walnut and Macadamia, on the other hand, being young male elephants really took a long time to get used to the new surroundings and were temperamental initially.
 Unable to trust the humans who put them through insurmountable measures of pain, they would not let the veterinarians approach them for treatment.
 As time progressed and they were made familiar with the technique of positive conditioning, contrary to the punishments they were given at the circus for not complying, their trust grew and they felt more at home.

-Today, Walnut and Macadamia are healthy, young bulls who are not undergoing any treatment at the moment.
+Today, Walnut and Macadamia are healthy, young bulls.
 Presently, Walnut is in musth which is a healthy phenomenon in adult male elephants when they experience heightened levels of testosterone, making them highly unpredictable, moody and aggressive.
 Having access to his pool in his free-ranging enclosure, Walnut loves to go for an occasional dip in the pool, completely immersing himself in the water and relaxing.
 His diet presently includes watermelons, sugarcanes, green fodder and pumpkins.

 For our dearest Mac, who is now 27 years old, there is no better place than his pool!
 He thoroughly enjoys his time there, splashing around water and even munching on watermelons while he takes a dip.
 When not in the pool, Macadamia will be spotted in the middle of luxurious dust baths covering himself completely in the mud.
 In the storm of dust, his depigmented trunk will be lifting high to occasionally greet his dear neighbour, Gajraj!